Section of destroyed shuttle Challenger found on ocean floor

 “We want to make sure whatever we do, we do the right thing for the legacy of the crew,” Ciannilli said.

-Roughly 118 tons of Challenger debris have been recovered since the accident.
+Roughly 118 tons (107 metric tons) of Challenger debris have been recovered since the accident.
 That represents about 47% of the entire vehicle, including parts of the two solid-fuel boosters and external fuel tank.

 Most of the recovered wreckage remains buried in abandoned missile silos at Cape Canaveral Space Force Station.
 The exception is a left side shuttle panel on display at Kennedy Space Center’s visitor complex, alongside the charred cockpit window frame from shuttle Columbia, which broke apart over Texas during reentry in 2003, killing seven astronauts.